 Still from Spotted Hyena… by tjproguide on YouTube

-They’ve attacked villages at night, dragging away livestock — and sometimes children.
-In desperate times, they’ve even turned to feeding on humans.
+In parts of Malawi and Ethiopia, hyenas have raided villages at night, dragging away livestock — and sometimes children.
+Starvation and drought often drive them to turn on humans.

 A Komodo dragon walks on sandy terrain with its tongue flicking out.
 Its muscular body and textured scales are in sharp focus.